 Your basic ranged infantry comes in four flavours: sword and pistol, handguns, hand cannons, and bombers.
 The first can move-and-fire and isn’t terrible in melee, the second has more range, the third has short range but more damage, while the last can throw damaging bombs into melee on the assumption that you care less about losing your own troops than the enemy does theirs.

 Gunnery deckhands of one flavour or another should be a mainstay of your army for at least the first three tiers.
 Thanks to the Vampire Coast’s ‘more powder’ army trait, they can do surprising damage en masse, especially if supported by a Gunnery Wight hero.
-They’re distinguished more by their role than strict differences in ability, though we found a mix of handgunners and hand cannoneers served us well in a range of situations.
-The former offer the best damage over the most range, while the latter mix excellent short-range damage with knockback that can disrupt enemy charges.
-We suggest arranging them in two gunlines, and charging your melee units past them once the hand cannons have fired a volley at the enemy.
+They’re distinguished more by their role than strict differences in ability, though we found handgunners served us best in the most situations, while bombers and hand cannons were too niche (or plain ineffective) to recommend strongly.

 The pinnacle of your zombie gunnery, Deck Gunners are fourth-tier missile units able to deliver a small but deadly volley.
 With only 24 troops in a unit, they don’t put out the same volume of fire as your gunnery mobs – or indeed, most missile units in the game – but individually, they have better range and missile damage than even Sisters of Avelorn.
 They can penetrate armour, shields, and even enemy bodies, so nothing is safe.